 As an architect and maker and designer of man-made things, Eric cherishes the untrammeled expanse of natural beauty that exists here in Nevada.
 His heart is warmed by the natural design of Little Finland and its intricate rusty-red and salmon colored elegance; or, the design of native plant species that lie dormant on the desert floor waiting for the slightest trace of moisture so that they can burst forth into life!
 Nevada’s wild places are truly a treasure.

-Eric is a Principal and Vice President of SH Architecture a regional firm with offices in Las Vegas, Seattle and Salt Lake City.
+Eric is CEO/President of SH Architecture a regional firm with offices in Las Vegas, Seattle and Salt Lake City.
 He specializes in sustainable design technologies is responsible for developing a firm-wide vision for improving building performance.
 Eric holds a Masters of Architecture degree from the University of Idaho as well as a Bachelor’s of Science degree in Architecture from the University of Idaho.
 He is past President of the American Institute of Architects Las Vegas and Nevada Chapters.
 Eric and his wife Cathy have five pretty great kids and make Las Vegas the launch pad for their current adventures.

 Big Jim Sage

 Growing up in rural Southern Nevada since 1947, Big Jim's life has evolved around mules, horses, cattle and the beautiful mountains and deserts he calls home.
 He was fortunate enough to work on the last ranches from the McCullough’s out of Searchlight to the Howard Hugh’s Warm Springs Ranch that stretched from Gold Butte to the Delamar Range below Pioche.
 Then for the 1001 and the Geyser Ranch above Mt Wilson along what is now called the Great Basin Hwy.